Skip to main content

 60 mentions Positive Neutral Negative

 The story of the game has received mixed reviews, with many players finding it unoriginal and confusing, often describing it as anti-climactic or lacking depth.
-While some appreciate the atmospheric elements and the potential of the narrative, others criticize its execution, noting a reliance on familiar tropes and a lack of engaging plot development.
-Overall, the story is seen as a weak point, with some players enjoying it for its simplicity, while others feel it detracts from the overall experience.
+While some appreciate the atmospheric elements and the gradual reveal of the plot, others criticize the execution and reliance on common tropes, leading to a sense of repetitiveness.
+Overall, the narrative is seen as a decent but flawed attempt at a horror-themed detective story, with varying levels of engagement among players.

 • “The gameplay, graphics, atmosphere, and story make the saga one of the best PC gaming experiences currently available.”

-• “It's a nice, new take on the detective story, a bright detective with an unknown past facing off against a twisted genius inside the killer's mind.”
+• “It's a nice, new take on the detective story, a bright detective with an unknown past facing off against a twisted genius, but inside the killer's mind, rather than at the Reichenbach Falls.”

 • “Moreover, the gradual reveal of the story was very well paced, and even though the story is a little generic, it suits the environments well.”